Are You Being Served?: Spin-off

 Almost immediately after the cancellation of Are You Being Served? in 1985, the cast began suggesting a spin-off to Jeremy Lloyd and David Croft.
 Though all felt the department store format was exhausted, it was suggested the characters could be moved to a new location.
-In 1992, most of the original cast reunited for Grace & Favour (known as Are You Being Served Again! in the United States and Canada).
+In 1992, most of the original cast reunited for Grace & Favour (known as Are You Being Served?
+Again! in the United States and Canada).
 The new series followed the characters after Young Mr Grace's death, when they are forced to run a hotel in a dilapidated manor house that was purchased using their pension fund.
 Grace & Favour ran for two series.

 Play

-In the summer of 1976, a stage adaptation of Are You Being Served? ran at the Winter Gardens in Blackpool.
-Directed by Robert Redfarn.
-John Inman, Mollie Sugden, Frank Thornton, Wendy Richard, and Nicholas Smith reprised their characters from the television show while the characters of Mr Lucas, Mr Grainger, and Mr Mash were recast.
+In the summer of 1976, a stage adaptation of Are You Being Served? ran at the Winter Gardens, Blackpool.
+Directed by Robert Redfarn, John Inman, Mollie Sugden, Frank Thornton, Wendy Richard, and Nicholas Smith reprised their characters from the television show while the characters of Mr Lucas, Mr Grainger, and Mr Mash were recast.
 The play had basically the same plot as the film version which would debut the next year, though Young Mr Grace's role was omitted entirely and Mr Mash had less to do than Mr Harman in the film.
 Reviews for the play were mixed; a writer for the Blackpool Diarist of the Stage declared it the funniest show he had seen in thirty years, while Michael Leapman from The Times declared the play to be worthless except for the final line, though he admitted he had never seen the television show.
 The play has occasionally been run at other theatres since.

 American adaptation

 In 1979, Garry Marshall, in the midst of success producing and directing Happy Days and its spin-offs, produced a pilot for an American version of Are You Being Served?, Beane's of Boston, remaking the episode, "German Week" for the television pilot.

 At the time, Americanised versions of British series, including Three's Company, All in the Family, and Sanford and Son were doing well in the ratings, and Marshall hoped to capitalise on this with his script for the production.

 Most of the characters were substantially similar to those of the UK version, with slight name changes in some instances.
-The one significant difference was that the Rumbold character was replaced by “Franklin Beane” (George O’Hanlan, Jr.), the young nephew of the proprietor who has recently been put in charge of the department.
+The one significant difference was that the Rumbold character was replaced by "Franklin Beane" (George O'Hanlon, Jr.), the young nephew of the proprietor who has recently been put in charge of the department.

 Jeremy Lloyd's Laugh-In partner, Alan Sues, was cast as Mr Humphries, a decision Lloyd regretted, saying Sues had been miscast.

-Other cast included future Magnum PI star John Hillerman as Mr Peacock, Charlotte Rae as Mrs Slocombe, Lorna Patterson as Miss Brahms, Tom Poston as Mr. Beane (the Mr. Grace equivalent), Larry Bishop as Mr. Lucas, Morgan Farley as Mr. Granger, and Don Bexley as Mr. Johnson (the Mash/Harman role).
+Other cast included future Magnum, P.I. star John Hillerman as Mr Peacock, Charlotte Rae as Mrs Slocombe, Lorna Patterson as Miss Brahms, Tom Poston as Mr. Beane (the Mr. Grace equivalent), Larry Bishop as Mr. Lucas, Morgan Farley as Mr. Grainger, and Don Bexley as Mr. Johnson (the Mash/Harman role).

 Ultimately, CBS passed on Beane's of Boston and a full series was not produced.